 Q: I’ve signed up as a volunteer for the 2020 Saskatchewan Summer Games, but I don’t know if I will be available in summer 2021.
 Who should I contact?

-A: In the coming weeks, an email will be sent to all registered volunteers explaining what next steps will be and will include contact information for further questions.
+A: An email has been sent to all registered volunteers which explains what the next steps will be and includes contact information for further questions.
 Please keep an eye on your spam or junk inbox as some email systems may automatically mark as spam emails from the Saskatchewan Games results and registration system.

 Q: I registered to volunteer in 2020.
 Will I still be in the system for 2021 or do I need to reapply?

 A: All volunteers already registered will remain in the system unless asked to be removed.
-In the coming weeks, an email will be sent to all registered volunteers with instructions and updates.
+An email has been sent to all registered volunteers with instructions and updates.
 Please keep an eye on your spam or junk inbox as some email systems may automatically mark as spam emails from the Saskatchewan Games results and registration system.

 Q: What if the current pandemic situation does not improve, and hosting the Games in 2021 is also not a safe possibility?

 A: The Saskatchewan Games Council, the City of Lloydminster and the Lloydminster 2020 Host Society continue to closely monitor the developments related to the novel coronavirus (COVID-19) and are committed to keeping all stakeholders informed as we consider what impacts the pandemic may have on our ability to plan and host the Games in July 2021.
 The Saskatchewan Games Council will continue to engage with partners and stakeholders and will seek guidance from the appropriate health authorities and governments regarding preparedness.

 Q: How are the Saskatchewan Games in Lloydminster funded?